 The LG G5 heats up considerably when the 360 VR is in use.
 It also drains the battery, dropping around 20% after half an hour of use (with Airplane mode on and Wi-Fi off).

 The overheating and battery drain are side effects I’ve found on the Galaxy S6 when using the Gear VR too, but thankfully I haven’t had any warning signs on the 360 VR telling me to take a break while the G5 cools down.

 LG 360 VR verdict

-There’s no way I can recommend the 360 VR, especially at its £200 (about RM1,200) launch price - an insanely high figure, given that its nearest competitor, the Gear VR, can be snapped up for around £85 (about RM500), and offers a superior experience with far more content.
+There’s no way I can recommend the 360 VR, especially at its £200 launch price – an insanely high figure, given that its nearest competitor, the Gear VR, can be snapped up for around £85, and offers a superior experience with far more content.

 There is a glimmer of hope for LG, however.
 The 360 VR is light, small and unobtrusive, and using the G5 to navigate is comfortable.
 If sharpness issues can be resolved, if more apps and games are thrown into the fray, and if the price drops massively, then it might be a solid alternative for G5 owners.
 But that’s a big ask.

 If there’s ever a 360 VR 2.0, then I’ll be excited to try it out, once all the problems are ironed out.
 For now, the 360 VR remains a curiosity – a half-baked, rushed attempt to join the VR party – and it’s a crying shame.

 Best of best › The top 10 games consoles you can buy

 Small, light and comfortable, with innovative controls, the 360 VR could have been a great headset.
 Disastrous fundamentals, however, hold it back.